Oil well service workers receive $1.5M in back wages, damages after US Department of Labor investigations in New Mexico, Texas

 News Release

-The FLSA, enforced by the Wage and Hour Division, requires that covered, nonexempt workers be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus one-and-one-half times their regular wages for hours worked beyond 40 per week.
-Employers also must maintain accurate time and payroll records.
+The FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 per hour for all hours worked, plus time and one-half their regular rates, including commissions, bonuses and incentive pay, for hours worked beyond 40 per week.
+Employers must maintain accurate time and payroll records.

 Agency